-- 6) The Board does hereby approve an annual inflationary adjustment of the Fire Impact Fees by an amount equal to the annual change in the Engineering News Record Construction Cost Index. - 7) If any portion of this Resolution is found by a court of competent jurisdiction to be invalid, such finding shall not affect the validity of the remaining portions of this Resolution.
+- 6) The Board does hereby approve and request that the Fire Impact Fees be automatically adjusted for inflation each year by an amount equal to the percentage change in the Engineering News Record Construction Cost Index in the preceding twelve months. - 7) If any portion of this Resolution is found by a court of competent jurisdiction to be invalid, such finding shall not affect the validity of the remaining portions of this Resolution.

-BE IT FURTHER RESOLVED that by the Board of Directors of the Lake Valley Fire Protection District formally requests that the El Dorado County Board of Supervisors adopt and implement this approved Fire Impact Fees program on behalf of the District.
+BE IT FURTHER RESOLVED that by the Board of Directors of the Pioneer Fire Protection District formally requests that the El Dorado County Board of Supervisors adopt and implement this approved Fire Impact Fees program on behalf of the District.